A Smoothed GMM for Dynamic Quantile Preferences Estimation: The Economic Model

 \begin{theorem}[Euler Equation; \citet{deCastroGalvaoNunes25}] Let Assumption \ref{ass:basic} hold.
 Let $(x_t,y_t,e_t)_{t\in \N}$ be a sequence of states, optimal decisions and shocks, such that $(x_t,y_{t})$ are interior for all $t$.
 If $e_{t} \mapsto \frac{\partial u}{\partial x}\left(x_{t} , y_{t} , e_{t} \right) \cdot \frac{\partial \phi}{\partial y_{j}}\left(y_{t-1} , e_{t} \right)$ is strictly increasing, then $\forall t\in \N$ and $j=1,...,m$:

 where $\phi_{l}$ stands for the $l$-th component of $\phi$. \end{theorem}

 In equation \eqref{eq:Euler suming dimensions}, $\frac{\partial u}{\partial {y_{j}}}$ represents the derivative of $u$ with respect to the $j$-th coordinate of its second variable ($y$) (that is, an unidimensional value) and $\frac{\partial u}{\partial x}$ represents the derivative of $u$ with respect to its first variable ($x$) (that is, a $p$-dimensional vector).
 Since $\phi$ takes value on $\X \subset \R^{p}$, $\frac{\partial \phi}{\partial{y_{j}}}$ stands for the $p$-dimensional derivative vector of $\phi$ with respect to the $j$-th coordinate of $y$.
 The conditional quantile function in \eqref{eq:Euler suming dimensions} is valid for multiple choice variables $j=1,...,m$.
-When $m\geq 2$, one is able to use the corresponding moment conditions to recover the $\tau$ quantile parameter.
+When $m\geq 2$, one is able to use the corresponding moment conditions to recover the $\tau$ quantile parameter, in addition to the other parameters characterizing the preferences.
 We discuss these details in the next section, and provide an empirical example using intertemporal consumption with multiple assets in Section \ref{sec:Application} below.

 Theorem \ref{th:Euler equations} provides a general version of the Euler equation, that is the optimality conditions for the quantile dynamic programming problem.
-This result is the generalization of the traditional expected utility to the quantile preferences.
 The Euler equation in \eqref{eq:Euler suming dimensions} is displayed as an implicit function, nevertheless for any particular application, and given utility function, one is able to solve it explicitly as a conditional quantile function.